rodolfovictor/rockverse/docs/source/getting_started/install.rst

          mpiexec -n 5 python -m mpi4py.bench helloworld

 You should get an output similar to this
-('localhost' will be the hostname in your machine):
+('localhost' will be replaced by the hostname in your machine):

 .. code-block:: sh